GuidesMachines

 Adjustable Stitches

-This is a common feature in most products but the better models have a greater range to play with.
+This is a common feature in most products but the better models have a greater range.

 Free Motion Stitching Vs Straight Line